peaceroad/vsce-p7d-markdown-it-figure-with-p-caption/README.md

 The process is as follows.

 1. Add width and height attributes, and loading="lazy" in img elements.
-    - You can skip attribute processing of img elements with Option.
+    - You can skip attribute processing of img elements with option.
-2. Check that the element: image only paragraph, table, code block, samp block ,and video, iframe.
+2. Check that the element: an image/images only paragraph, a table, a code block, a samp block ,and a video, a iframe.
 3. Check if this element has a caption paragraph immediately before or after it.
-    - Even if there is no caption, if it is an image-only paragraph (and video/iframe element depending on the option), proceed to the next step.
+    - Even if there is no caption, if it is image only paragraph (and video/iframe element depending on the option), proceed to the next step.
-4. If It has the caption paragraph, convert them to figure and figcaption element.
+    - At this point, a class attribute is attached to the determined caption and its label.
-    - At this time, if caption label do not has label number, the label itself is deleted.
+         - if caption label do not has label number, the label itself is deleted.
 (Except in case of blockquote caption label.
 This is default setting.)
-         - Warning.
          This default label deletion process also occurs at the beginning of a normal paragraph.
-I don't think this is the case with general documents, but please be careful.
+But if it's a general document, this shouldn't be a problem.
+4. If It has the caption paragraph, convert them to figure and figcaption element.
+    - The class attribute etc. is attached to the figure element according to the caption label.
 5. If It is samp block (that is codeblock surrounded by ```` ```smap```` ~ ```` ``` ````), convert `<code>` to `<samp>`.

 ## Use